Israel–Russia relations: 2022 Russian invasion of Ukraine

-2023 Israel-Gaza war
+Gaza war

-Russian President Vladimir Putin condemned the October 7 attacks that sparked the Gaza war and said Israel had a right to defend itself, but also criticised Israel's response and said Israel should not besiege the Gaza Strip in the way Nazi Germany besieged Leningrad.
+Russian president Vladimir Putin condemned the October 7 attacks that sparked the Gaza war and said Israel had a right to defend itself, but also criticised Israel's response and said Israel should not besiege the Gaza Strip in the way Nazi Germany besieged Leningrad.
 Putin suggested that Russia could be a mediator in the conflict.

-Israel summoned the Russian Ambassador to Israel to protest the Russian decision to host a Hamas political delegation in October 2023, while Russia claimed that this was part of its longstanding policy to maintain contact with all sides in the conflict.
+Israel summoned the Russian ambassador to Israel to protest the Russian decision to host a Hamas political delegation in October 2023, while Russia claimed that this was part of its longstanding policy to maintain contact with all sides in the conflict.

 In October 2023, a mob in Dagestan stormed Uytash Airport, shouting anti-Semitic slogans and attempting to find Israeli passport holders.
 Russia condemned the mob, and Israel urged Russian law enforcement to "take robust action against the rioters and against the unbridled incitement being directed at Jews and Israelis".

-In November 2023, the Israeli Ambassador to the UN described Russian criticism at the UN of Israeli military actions in Gaza as "ridiculous", accusing Russia of attempting to divert attention from its invasion of Ukraine.
+In November 2023, the Israeli ambassador to the UN described Russian criticism at the UN of Israeli military actions in Gaza as "ridiculous", accusing Russia of attempting to divert attention from its invasion of Ukraine.

 Relations between Israel and Russia deteriorated as a result of the conflict, with Israel no longer providing advance notice to Russia of its airstrikes in Syria.

-In a December 2023, during a call between Netanyahu and Putin, Netanyahu expressed displeasure over Russia's conduct at the UN and described its growing ties to Iran as dangerous, but thanked Russian Foreign Minister Sergey Lavrov for his involvement in freeing Russian-Israeli dual national hostages held by Hamas.
+In a December 2023, during a call between Netanyahu and Putin, Netanyahu expressed displeasure over Russia's conduct at the UN and described its growing ties to Iran as dangerous, but thanked Russian foreign minister Sergey Lavrov for his involvement in freeing Russian-Israeli dual national hostages held by Hamas.
 Shortly after the call, Russian Deputy Foreign Minister Mikhail Bogdanov demanded that Hamas and other Palestinian groups immediately release all hostages, while Lavrov distanced Russia from Hamas, reiterating that Russia condemned the October attack and considered it terrorism, and maintained relations only with Hamas's political wing.

 On 28 December 2023, Lavrov praised Netanyahu for not criticising Russia in public statements.
 Lavrov said that Russia's goals of "demilitarization" and "denazification" in Ukraine were similar to Israel's stated goals of defeating Hamas and extremism in Gaza.

 In January 2024, Russian Foreign Ministry spokeswoman Maria Zakharova criticized the content of Germany's intervention on behalf of Israel in the South Africa v.
 Israel case at the International Court of Justice, accusing Germany of ignoring non-Jewish European victims of the Holocaust, such as Slavs in the former Soviet Union.
 The Israeli Foreign Ministry described her remarks as a "distortion of the Holocaust".